reyemtm/getbounds/source/_drafts/2024-11-04-deck-gl-3d-tiles.md

     ID["EPSG",6551]
 ```

-In this instance the two coordinate systems are very close - which can be verified by overlaying the two in QGIS and checking if there are any discrepancies when using the default transformation, if any.
+In this instance the two coordinate systems are very close - which can be verified by overlaying the two in QGIS and checking if there are any discrepancies when using the default transformation, or see if there are any transformations present at all.

-Next, we need to create a pipeline to colorize the LiDAR data, convert it to Web Mercator, and force it into LAS version 1.3.
+Now that we know our two datasets will align in the same coordinate system, we need to create out PDAL pipeline file to colorize the point cloud, and transform it into Web Mercator.
+We will also force the las file into version 1.3 so it is compatible with gocesiumtiler.
 To do this, create a PDAL pipeline JSON file with the following content:

 ```json
 {